 Cleaning up your property or site

 A cleanup site is defined by the extent of the hazardous substance release.
 In other words, the site is where the contamination is, regardless of property bounadries.
 A site may include multiple property parcels.
 You may choose to clean up just your property (property cleanup) or the entire site (site cleanup).
+There is specific guidance for property cleanups.

 Documenting the cleanup